 Back in Tyne: Five wonderful wins at Wolves

-Ahead of Newcastle United's Premier League clash with Wolverhampton Wanderers on Monday night (kick-off 8pm GMT), we take a look at some of the Magpies' most memorable wins at Wolves...
+Ahead of Newcastle United's Premier League clash with Wolverhampton Wanderers on Saturday afternoon (kick-off 3pm BST), we take a look at some of the Magpies' most memorable wins over Wolves...

 The Magpies moved back to the top of the Championship table with a vital 1-0 victory at Molineux, courtesy of Aleksandar Mitrovic's match winner.